-Therefore, they allow us to synchronize each instruction with its control signals as it moves down the pipeline.
+Therefore, they allow us to synchronize each instruction with its control signals, register numbers and computed values as it moves down the pipeline.

 So, they ARE logically necessary.

 7. [10 points] Refer to the diagram of the MIPS32 pipeline with forwarding and hazard detection.